microburg/Building-and-Securing-a-Small-Network/README.md

 # Building-and-Securing-a-Small-Network

-This project simulates a secure and scalable network design suitable for a university campus or student dormitory.
-It separates users into VLANs based on departments or floors, assigns IPs dynamically using DHCP, and integrates wireless access for laptops.
-Security measures like port security, DHCP snooping, and Dynamic ARP Inspection prevent unauthorized access and common attacks such as MAC flooding and ARP spoofing.
-This architecture ensures reliable, segmented, and secure connectivity for students, staff, and guest users—exactly what’s needed in a real campus or dorm environment.
+This project simulates a secure and scalable network for a small business environment.
+It uses VLANs to segment departments, assigns IPs dynamically through DHCP, and provides wireless connectivity for mobile users.
+Security features like port security, DHCP snooping, and Dynamic ARP Inspection protect the network from unauthorized access and attacks such as MAC flooding and ARP spoofing.
+This setup ensures reliable, organized, and protected communication across all departments and services.

 ## 🔧 Network Configuration Overview

 ### 🌐 VLANs
 - **VLANs Used**: 10, 20, 30, 40
 - **VLAN Purpose**:
-  - VLAN 10: Department 1
+  - VLAN 10: HR
-  - VLAN 20: Department 2
+  - VLAN 20: Finance
-  - VLAN 30: Department 3
+  - VLAN 30: IT
   - VLAN 40: Servers/Other
 - **802.1Q Trunking**: Enabled between Router and Switches